This topic describes the scenario, process, configuration, and configuration examples of role-based single sign-on (SSO).

-Access Alibaba Cloud through the console
+Access Alibaba Cloud by using the console

-page of the IdP.
+of the IdP.

 - The SSO service uses the SAML response to request an STS token from the Alibaba Cloud